Full Xbox Series X games list - what you can play and what to pre-order now

 The next generation of gaming is upon us

-The dawn of a new gaming era is almost upon us and it is almost time to pre-order the Xbox Series X so you can have one when it launches on November 10th.
+The dawn of a new gaming era is upon us – it’s time to pre-order the Xbox Series X so you can have one when it launches on November 10th.

 While we all wait for the chance to have the new console set up and running in our homes, now is the time to look ahead to what games we will be able to play on it.